Anonym0usWork1221/Free-Proxies/README.md

 * The bot runs continuously on GitHub servers and collects data from various webpages every day.
 * The data is gathered through APIs provided by these sites.
 * The raw data is filtered to remove duplicates and unknown formats.
 * After filtering, the data is passed through a validation checking section where it is determined whether the proxy is good or bad.
+(Validation section is disabled right now).
 * Finally, the data is sent to the commit section, where it updates the old proxies on GitHub.

 ## Reference webpages